Letting Go of the Parent You Thought You Would Be

 As a child, did you ever receive a gift that was really special to you?
 What was the meaning of the gift?
 What memories do you want your children to have this holiday?

-Rate this:
+Like this:

-November 26, 2012 Posted by help4yourfamily | affirmations, parent support/ self improvement | Child, Christmas, Christmas Eve, Flylady, Gift, List of credentials in psychology, parent, United States | 2 Comments
+affirmations, parent support/ self improvement | Child, Christmas, Christmas Eve, Flylady, Gift, List of credentials in psychology, parent, United States |

 Written by, Kate Oliver, MSW, LCSW-C